Postdoc Tessa Simone explores role of immune cells in cancer

 “The drugs are not intended for long-term use because they ramp up the immune system too well.
 When this happens, patients develop autoimmunity and the immune system attacks normal, healthy tissue,” she said.

 Simone and her colleagues are working to identify the genes that cause PD-L1 to be expressed on cancer.
 If successful, they could potentially find drugs to inhibit these genes, and thus allow the immune system to attack tumors but spare normal tissue.

 “I’m confident that the work we’re doing and the people we’re collaborating with means that this is feasible,” Simone said.
-She is working with Michael A. Brehm, PhD, associate professor of molecular medicine .
+She is working with Michael A. Brehm, PhD, the Robert and Sandra Glass Term Chair in Diabetes and associate professor of molecular medicine .